 A party who intends to seek arbitration must first send to the other, by certified mail, a written Notice of Dispute (“Notice”).
-The Notice to AMI should be addressed to Attn: E-Gift Card Department, 915 Broadway, Suite 602, New York, New York 10010 (“Notice Address”).
+The Notice to AMI should be addressed to Attn: E-Gift Card Department, 65 Bleecker Street, 8th Floor, New York, NY 10012 (“Notice Address”).
 The Notice must (a) describe the nature and basis of the claim or dispute; and (b) set forth the specific relief sought (“Demand”).
 If you and AMI do not reach an agreement to resolve the claim within 30 days after the Notice is received, you or AMI may commence an arbitration proceeding.
 During the arbitration, the amount of any settlement offer made by AMI or you shall not be disclosed to the arbitrator until after the arbitrator determines the amount, if any, to which you or AMI are entitled.

 You and AMI agree, upon written demand made by you or AMI, to submit to binding arbitration all disputes, controversies, and claims, whether based on contract, tort, fraudulent misrepresentation, statute (including, but not limited to the Truth-in-Savings Act, Truth-in-Lending Act, Federal Trade Commission Act or the Fair Debt Collection Practices Act), regulation, constitution, common law, equity, or any other legal basis or theory, and whether pre-existing, present, or future, that arise out of, concern, or relate to the e-gift card, your MyAccount, or this Agreement, or its breach, or any advertisements, promotions, or oral or written statements related to the e-gift card, or the relationships that result from the purchase and/or use of the e-gift card (including, to the fullest extent permitted by applicable law, relationships with third parties who are not parties to this Agreement or this arbitration provision), or the scope or enforceability of this Agreement, including the determination of the applicability of this agreement to arbitrate (collectively, a “Claim”).
 All parties retain the right to seek relief in a small claims court for disputes or claims within the jurisdictional limits of the small claims court.
 At the option of the first to commence an arbitration, you or AMI may choose to have the arbitration conducted by JAMS ADR (“JAMS”) or the American Arbitration Association (“AAA”), or you and AMI may agree upon a different arbitrator.
 In any event, any arbitration under this Agreement shall be conducted in accordance with the Streamlined Arbitration Rules and Procedures of JAMS if JAMS conducts the arbitration, or the Commercial Arbitration Rules and the Supplementary Procedures for Consumer Related Disputes if AAA or other arbitrator conducts the arbitration (hereinafter “Rules”).
 You agree that this arbitration provision is made pursuant to a transaction involving interstate commerce, and the Federal Arbitration Act (the “FAA”) shall apply to the construction, interpretation, and enforceability of this Agreement notwithstanding any other choice of law provision contained in this Agreement.